DerelictOrg/DerelictTheora/README.md

 DerelictTheora
 ==========

-A dynamic binding to [libtheora][1] for the D Programming Language.
+A dynamic binding to [libtheora][1] version 1.1 for the D Programming Language.

-Please see the pages [Building and Linking Derelict][2] and [Using Derelict][3], in the Derelict documentation, for information on how to build DerelictTheora and load libtheora at run time.
+Please see the [Derelict documentation][2], for information on how to build DerelictTheora and load libtheora at run time.
 In the meantime, here's some sample code.

 ```D
 // Import all of the libtheora modules